 It's a civic duty to know how to make an emergency call and how to help.
-The Emergency center provides instructions on how to help when you make an emergency call and may ask you to guide the staff of the emergency care unit to the accident site.
-Just follow the instructions of the Emergency center.
+The Emergency centre provides instructions on how to help when you make an emergency call and may ask you to guide the staff of the emergency care unit to the accident site.
+Just follow the instructions of the Emergency centre.

 From where does the help come?

-The Emergency center acts according to national guidelines when receiving an emergency call and alarms the closest ambulance to the accident site.
+The Emergency centre acts according to national guidelines when receiving an emergency call and alarms the closest ambulance to the accident site.

-If needed, the center also alarms the closest pre-hospital medical response unit or a second ambulance, depending on need and geographic conditions.
+If needed, the centre also alarms the closest pre-hospital medical response unit or a second ambulance, depending on need and geographic conditions.

 Pre-hospital emergency services are organized regionally and all ambulances within a region are available for the entire region.

-In critical situations, the Emergency center also alarms a pre-hospital physician who comes to the site by car or helicopter.
+In critical situations, the Emergency centre also alarms a pre-hospital physician who comes to the site by car or helicopter.